A versatile and narrow linewidth infra-red radiation source for ro-vibration state selected preparation of molecules in molecular beams: Introduction

-The collision-less environment and internal cooling in molecular beams result in a large fraction of molecules in the ground state with very narrow absorption linewidth for ro-vibrational transitions, typically of the order of $10^{-4}$ \cm{} (mainly governed by the residual Doppler broadening).
-Therefore, for quantum state-selected preparation of molecules in such beams, a highly intense, narrow linewidth and frequency stable radiation source is required.
-The exact operating parameters, linewidth and frequency stability, of a suitable radiation source depends on the overall output power.
+The collision-less environment and internal cooling in molecular beams result in a large fraction of molecules in the ground state with very narrow absorption linewidth for individual ro-vibrational transitions.
+In the case where the beam of radiation used for excitation is perpendicular to the molecular beam (a common configuration for molecule-surface scattering experiments), these linewidths can be of the order of $10^{-4}$ \cm{}, mainly governed by the residual Doppler broadening.
+Therefore, for quantum state-selected preparation of molecules in such beams, high intensity, narrow linewidth, and frequency stable radiation source is required.
+The exact operating parameters, linewidth, and frequency stability, of a suitable radiation source also depend on the overall output power.
 Narrow linewidth continuous (cw) radiation sources are particularly well-suited for such applications.
-For example, excitation of CH$_{4}$ in molecular beam environment has been successfully performed by several groups \cite{Kliu_crossedbeam_2001,higgins2001state,chadwick2014quantum,juurlink1999eigenstate} in the context of state selected scattering experiments.
+For example, excitation of CH$_{4}$ in molecular beam environment has been successfully performed by several groups \cite{Kliu_crossedbeam_2001,higgins2001state,chadwick2014quantum,juurlink1999eigenstate} in the context of state-selected scattering experiments.
 Here, using radiation sources with linewidth less than $10^{-4}$ \cm{} and powers ranging up to hundreds of mW, efficient excitation has been demonstrated.
 This scheme has also been extended for overtone transitions such as 2$\nu_{3}$ in CH$_{4}$ \cite{higgins2001state} and HCN \cite{srivastava2000sub} using specially designed resonant build-up cavities inside the vacuum chamber, to compensate for the low transition strength with high intracavity power.